-EURoma´s Technical Secretariat participated in this consultation event and highlighted the need to improve the use and alignment of ESI Funds to continue strengthening policies for social inclusion, equality and non-discrimination or Roma.
+EURoma´s Technical Secretariat participated in this consultation event and highlighted the need to improve the use and alignment of ESI Funds to continue strengthening policies for social inclusion, equality and non-discrimination for Roma.

 The one-day workshop was divided into 4 sessions addressing the following topics:

-- Measuring progress in Roma equality and inclusion post-2020, focused on how to improve the measurement of progress in Roma equality and inclusion both at EU and national level, in particular through the use of a new indicator framework.
+- Measuring progress in Roma equality and inclusion post-2020, focusing on how to improve the measurement of progress in these fields both at EU and national level, in particular through the use of a new indicator framework.
 The role of objectives and targets in improving effectiveness and relevance of a future post-2020 initiative was also discussed.